Skip to content

 pipeline.clear_log()

-• Configuration name
+• Configuration name and a full configuration snapshot

-• List of executed steps with parameters
+• List of executed steps with serialized parameters

 Examples